EightSQ/huBERTusHeil/README.md

 ### a) Goals

-We want to classify to which political party a speech from the german parliament (Bundestag) matches best.
+We want to classify to which political party a given speech from the german parliament (Bundestag) matches best.
 Based on all speeches from the Bundestag from the past election period, we trained a classifier that takes a raw speech as its input and predicts the corresponding party.
 For this we want to use a state-of-the-art deep neural network.

-The objective of this classifier is to transform its input into a representation in a latent feature space which encodes the corresponding party.
+The objective of this classifier is to transform the input into a representation in a latent feature space which encodes the corresponding party.
 Speeches from the same or a similar party should then result in similar representations.
-We want to analyze and visiualize the learned representations of all speeches.
-Ideally, this would allow us to assess which parties have similar political positions or give similar speeches.
-We imagine that speeches of similar parties form overlapping clusters in the latent space whereas speeches from distinct parties from disjoint clusters.
+We want to analyze and visualize the learned representations of all speeches.
+Ideally, this would allow us to assess which parties have similar political standpoints or give similar speeches.
+We imagine that speeches of similar parties form overlapping clusters in the latent space whereas clusters of very different parties are clearly distinguishable.

-When restraining inputs of the model to certain topics, such as e.g. immigration, environmental protection, tax policies, ..., we might even find out which parties have similar opinions on these topics by again analyzing the representations of these speeches and their overlaps in the latent space.
+When narrowing inputs of the model to certain topics, such as e.g. immigration, environmental protection, tax policies, ..., we might even find out which parties have similar/differing opinions on these topics by again analyzing the representations of these speeches and their geometric distribution in the latent space.

 Thus, our goals are:
-- Train a precise classifier mapping a text to a party that would agree with this position
+- Train a reasonably precise classifier mapping a text to a party that would agree with this position
 - Find out how well the learned representations of this classifier represent similarities between the political parties

 ### b) Data Preparation

-The federal german pariliament (Bundestag) [publishes](https://www.bundestag.de/services/opendata) protocols of its sessions as part of an open data initiative.
+The federal german pariliament (Bundestag) [publishes protocols of its sessions](https://www.bundestag.de/services/opendata) as part of an open data initiative.
 Beginning with the current term, these are also offered in a [machine-readable XML format](https://www.bundestag.de/resource/blob/577234/f9159cee3e045cbc37dcd6de6322fcdd/dbtplenarprotokoll_kommentiert-data.pdf).

 An excerpt from such an XML file:
 ```xml